clovestad/Chicago_crimes_EDA-python_visuals/README.md

 Your task is to answer a series of questions about trends in crimes in Chicago for a reporter for the local newspaper.

 stakeholder questions:
--  1) Comparing Police Districts:
+-  Comparing Police Districts:
-Which district has the most crimes?
+  - Which district has the most crimes?
 Which has the least?

--  2) Crimes Across the Years:
-Is the total number of crimes increasing or decreasing across the years?
-Are there any individual crimes that are doing the opposite (e.g decreasing when overall crime is increasing or vice-versa)?

-4) Comparing Months:
+- Comparing Months:
-What months have the most crime?
+  - What months have the most crime?
 What months have the least?
-Are there any individual crimes that do not follow this pattern?
+  - Are there any individual crimes that do not follow this pattern?
 If so, which crimes?

+- Crimes Across the Years:
+  - Is the total number of crimes increasing or decreasing across the years?
+  - Are there any individual crimes that are doing the opposite (e.g decreasing when overall crime is increasing or vice-versa)?

 ## Q: Which district has the most crimes?
 Which has the least?